 Not all websites are made alike, or at least they shouldn’t be.
 When it comes to B2B, things that are known to work in the B2C world become irrelevant or simply doesn’t work.
-It goes without saying that B2B websites should have a distinct flavour of professionalism in its design, content and overall user experience.
+It goes without saying that B2B websites should have a distinct flavour of professionalism in their design, content and overall user experience.
 The primary function of B2B websites is to propose a solution to the visitor, without confusing him/her with too much technical jargon.
-Not having a website that can hit the right cords could be costing you valuable leads and conversions.
+Not having a website that can hit the right chords could be costing you valuable leads and conversions.
 Here are a few of the common B2B website mistakes that many seem to make, and can be destructive to your business in the long run.

 1. Moving elements on page

 Moving sliders and breath-taking animations are cool, but not on a B2B website.
 Moving elements on the page can be especially annoying to serious visitors and could distract them from the call-to-action.
 According to research by usability experts, it was found that the information inside rotating/sliding banners are often ignored by users.
 This is called banner blindness.
 In short, sliders can use up valuable screen space and kill conversion at the same time.

 2. Not optimizing for search

 If you have a great looking website, that’s only half of the battle won.
 If your prospects are not able to find your website using the search engines, you won’t get any leads.
 To put it simple, you don’t literally exist if you are not in the first page of the search engine results since most people don’t go beyond the first page.
 Search engine optimisation starts with identifying the keywords that your target personas are using and tailoring content around that.
 It is comparatively easier to rank for long tail keywords and that’s where you should get started.
 Having properly optimized headings, titles, meta tags, alt tags, image names etc. is crucial when it comes to being a search engine friendly website.